steqeq/0000/docs/conceptual/iommu.rst

     - The IOMMU is enabled in remapping mode.
 Each device gets its own I/O virtual address space.
 All devices on Linux register their DMA addressing capabilities, and the kernel will ensure that any address space mapped for DMA is mapped within the device's DMA addressing limits.
 Only address space explicitly mapped by the devices will be mapped into virtual address space.
 Attempts to access an unmapped page will generate an IOMMU page fault.
 This setting is recommended for AMD Radeon GPUs that need peer-to-peer DMA.
   * - Passthrough
     - ``iommu=pt``
-    - The IOMMU is enabled with interrupt remapping enabled but I/O remapping disabled.
+    - Interrupt remapping is enabled but I/O remapping is disabled.
 The entire platform shares a common platform address space for system memory and MMIO spaces, ensuring compatibility with drivers from external vendors, while still supporting CPUs with a large number of cores.
 This setting is recommended for AMD Instinct Accelerators and for AMD Radeon GPUs that don't need peer-to-peer DMA.
   * - Disabled
     - ``iommu=off``
     - The IOMMU is disabled and the entire platform shares a common platform address space for system memory and MMIO spaces.